-The base salaries in each cluster within a step may be increased through COLA, turnover savings, and through increments.
-Once placed in a cluster within a step, faculty do not move horizontally within a step from cluster to cluster except as described in b.2 below.
+The base salaries in each cluster within a step may be increased through COLA, turnover savings, increments, and additional educational attainment.
+Once placed in a cluster within a step, faculty do not move from cluster to cluster except as described in B.3.B below.

-A. All faculty paid from the part-time salary schedules during the year shall receive a share of the annual increment and turnover funding.
+A. Increments: All faculty paid from the part-time salary schedules during the year shall receive a share of the annual increment and turnover funding.
 Total funding available will be based on the District's part-time faculty turnover dollars in addition to increment funding from the state.
 All faculty on the part-time salary schedule will receive an equal distribution of these available funds added to their base salary, effective at the start of the next Fall quarter.